spurll/spellbook/examples/record.md

 * 4 drams heart of caribou
 * ¼ measure stem of fern
 * 3 drams scored frost
-* 4 quarts prisine sebum of kelpie
+* 4 quarts pristine sebum of kelpie
 * 4 spoons æther
 * scream of swallow
 * 6 grains stamen of tipua